-- better abstractions (modelling information and behaviour together) - better maintainability (more comprehensible, less fragile) - better reusability (classes as encapsulated components)
+- better abstractions (modelling information and behaviour together) - better maintainability (more comprehensible, less fragile software) - better reusability (classes as encapsulated components that can be used in other systems)

-We will return to look at these claims later in Chapter 11 as we see a case study showing in detail how object oriented analysis works and how the resultant models can be implemented in an object oriented programming language (i.e. Java).
+We will look at these claims throughout this book and in Chapter 11 we will see a case study showing in detail how object oriented analysis works and how the resultant models can be implemented in an object oriented programming language (i.e. C#).